on-device-ml/llamaratti/README.md

 Based on the llama.cpp multimodal library by @ggerganov and the ggml team.

-Many thanks to the llama.cpp team, the ML community, HuggingFace & the individuals @ Apple who inspired this project 🤗🥇
+Many thanks to the llama.cpp team, the ML community, HuggingFace & the folks @ Apple who inspired this project 🤗🥇

 ## Feedback and Contributions